sbtrn-devil/crtk/docs/api.md

 ### Object[startMethod] (methodId, ...args): _method: 'CoroutineHandle'_

+*NOTE*: since 1.4 there exists more convenient form of this function for generator-method based and `async` function-method based coroutines - see `start(mainIteratorOrPromise)`.

 - `methodId`: _string_ or _Symbol_ - id of the method
 - `args`: list of _any_ - parameters to pass to the method
 - return: handle of the started coroutine